nixworks/public/news/2015/10/30/index.md

 ##### Territorial disputes in the South China Sea
 ### [The European Union sides with the United States over Tuesday's U.S.-Chinese patrolling incident in the South China Sea. ](/news/2015/10/30/the-european-union-sides-with-the-united-states-over-tuesday-s-u-s-chinese-patrolling-incident-in-the-south-china-sea.md)
-_Context: South China Sea, European Union, China, United States, Territorial disputes in the South China Sea_
+_Context: China, European Union, American, South China Sea, Territorial disputes in the South China Sea_

 ##### Syria peace talks in Vienna
 ### [Representatives from about 20 countries meet in Vienna, Austria, seeking a political solution to Syria's four-year civil war that has killed more than 250,000 people, including dozens more today.
 For the first time Iran is at the table, where diplomats seek peace through a ceasefire plan followed by a transitional government. ](/news/2015/10/30/representatives-from-about-20-countries-meet-in-vienna-austria-seeking-a-political-solution-to-syria-s-four-year-civil-war-that-has-killed.md)
-_Context: Syria, Syria peace talks in Vienna, transitional government, Iran, Austria, Syrian Civil War, Vienna, ceasefire_
+_Context: Syrian Civil War, Vienna, Syria, Syria peace talks in Vienna, ceasefire, Iran, transitional government, Austria_

 ##### Permanent Court of Arbitration's
 ### [The Permanent Court of Arbitration in The Hague rules it has jurisdiction to hear the Philippines' case against China over maritime disputes in the South China Sea. ](/news/2015/10/30/the-permanent-court-of-arbitration-in-the-hague-rules-it-has-jurisdiction-to-hear-the-philippines-case-against-china-over-maritime-disputes.md)